makrai/notes/kratzer88-stage-level-individual-level-pred.md

 negative quantifier phrases.
 In German, singular and pl ural negative quantifier phrases have quite different properties.
 (This doesn't concern phrases like •no golda, where the noun is a mass noun.
-Mass nouns p�ttern with b21re plur21ls In t�ll lmportt�nt respects.
+Mass nouns pattern with b21re plur21ls In tall lmporttant respects.
 See Carlson 1977, chapter VII.)
 Consider the following examples

 111ustratlng the scope possibilities o f a singular negative quanttrler